tatuylonen/wiktextract/README.md

 5GB/hyperthread recommended).

-You can control the number of parallel processes to use with the ``--num-threads`` option; the default on Linux is to use the number of available cores/hyperthreads.
-On Windows and MacOS, ``--num-threads`` should currently be set to 1 (default on those systems).
-We don't really recommend using Windows or Mac for the extraction, because it will be very slow.
-Extracting only a few languages or a subset of the data will be faster.
+You can control the number of parallel processes to use with the `--num-processes` option; the default is to use the number of available cores/hyperthreads.

 You can download the full pre-extracted data from [kaikki.org](https://kaikki.org/dictionary/).
 The pre-extraction is